dalthonmh/k8s-homelab/virtualbox/README.md

 ## 3. Create and Configure the Virtual Machine

-Run the commands in the create_vm.sh file to create and configure the virtual machine.
+Run the commands in the create-vm.sh file to create and configure the virtual machine.
 Ensure the ISO file is located in the specified path.

 Basic commands: